 It is the policy of the Board to provide for the prompt and equitable resolution of complaints alleging Protected Class discrimination or harassment.
+The District will investigate both formal and informal complaints of discrimination, harassment or retaliation.

 Any employee who believes they or another employee has experienced Protected Class discrimination or harassment or an act of retaliation or reprisal in violation of this policy should report such concern in writing to the Assistant Superintendent for Personnel and Student Services in accordance with the Board's complaint procedures included in the Board's Administrative Regulations Regarding Non-Discrimination/Personnel, which accompany this policy, and are available online at www.rockyhillps.com or upon request from the main office of any District school.